Samizo-AITL/Edusemi-Plus/archive/legacy/introduction.md

 ## 🏢 Major Japanese DRAM Manufacturers (1990s)

+During the late 1980s through the 1990s,
-During this period, the following companies all produced **leading-edge DRAM in volume**:
+**Japan was the only country where multiple companies simultaneously produced leading-edge DRAM in true mass production**.

+The following manufacturers all operated state-of-the-art DRAM development *and* high-volume fabs at the same process generations:

+- **:contentReference[oaicite:0]{index=0}**
+  – Major supplier of 1M–64M DRAM, strong in trench capacitor technology
+- **:contentReference[oaicite:1]{index=1}**
+  – Advanced cell integration and early adoption of high-density structures
+- **:contentReference[oaicite:2]{index=2}**
+  – Reliability-oriented DRAM design with conservative margin policies
+- **:contentReference[oaicite:3]{index=3}**
+  – Process-driven yield optimization and tight parametric control
+- **:contentReference[oaicite:4]{index=4}**
+  – Balanced cell design emphasizing long-term retention stability

+All of these companies shipped competitive DRAM products at the **0.5 µm, 0.35 µm, and 0.25 µm generations**, often within the same calendar years.

+---

+### Shared Characteristics — and Critical Differences

+While competing in the same market,
+each company maintained its **own independent approach** to:

+- DRAM cell structure (trench depth, capacitor geometry, dielectric choice)
+- Process integration strategy
+- Reliability qualification criteria
+- Yield recovery philosophy

+There was **no single “Japanese DRAM design”**.

+Instead, Japan functioned as a unique ecosystem in which:

+👉 Multiple independent teams
+👉 Addressed the *same physical constraints*
+👉 At the *same technology node*
+👉 Under *real mass-production pressure*
+👉 In parallel, without shared recipes

+This level of parallel, physically grounded competition has not been repeated since.

+---

 > This archive is based on
 > first-hand manufacturing experience,
 > contemporaneous industry data,
 > and widely observed market transitions
 > from the 1990s to early 2000s.

-Each company maintained its **own DRAM cell structures,
-process integration philosophy, and reliability criteria**.

-This was historically unique:

-👉 Multiple independent teams
-👉 Solving the *same physical problem*
-👉 At the leading edge
-👉 In parallel
-👉 Within a single country
+The cases documented here reflect how these companies **actually encountered, interpreted, and responded to physical limits** — not how those limits are later described in simplified histories.

 ---